Installation - Stand alone cluster

 Create the storagenode and storagenode-headless service.
 These are accessed by the proxy pods.

-kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/v1.0.0/storagenode_service.yaml"
+kubectl apply -f "https://raw.githubusercontent.com/microstream-one/microstream-cluster-kubernetes-files/refs/tags/$VERSION/storagenode_service.yaml"

-.
+Check that the created resource exists with kubectl get service.
 There should be a node-headless and a storagenode service.

 -